In 2013 Tania and Jordyn started a conversation about plastic.

 I joined Boomerang Bags because I wanted to help in the fight against plastic bags.
 But the bonus has been meeting some wonderful ladies and having a most enjoyable time while sharing the hobby of sewing.Boomerang Bags Volunteer

-Watch: ‘The life of a Boomerang Bag’
+Watch: ‘The STORY of a Boomerang BAGS: TEDx Talk (2015)

 The pilot project in Burleigh Heads created such a buzz among the local community that other communities around Australia wanted to join in the fun.
 Years later, there are more than 800 Boomerang Bags communities up and running around the globe.
 It has become a movement towards shifting society’s throw-away mentality to a more sustainable revolution of repurposing and re-use!Jordyn De Boer